jacktolmie/Slackware_mirror_test/README.md

   </ul>
 </p>
 <p>
   This can be used in a script if you want when you finish installing Slackware, and want to update it.
-I created a script that will run the following:
+I created a script (slack_post_install_setup.sh) that will run the following:
   <ul>
     <li>Install slackpkg+.</li>
     <li>Find fastest mirror.</li>